lost-pixel/lost-pixel/CONTRIBUTING.md

    npx ts-node ../../src/bin.ts
    ```

    will run lost-pixel against the storybook in the folder you are in.
+(This is a relative path to the bin.ts file so depending on the folder where you are running it you could have to change the path)

 6. Running lost-pixel against all storybook versions.